 To successfully implement a custom policy, you must write a script that runs during a specific operation (administrative task).
+You can associate an executable or a script to the operation.
+DRA supports both 32-bit PowerShell script and 64-bit PowerShell script.
 In the custom policy script, you can define error messages to display whenever an action violates the policy.
 You can also specify a default error message through the Create Policy Wizard.